geeksterin/WebCurriculum/01-Git/Day02/Readme.md

 - Push your code to same repository
 - Host the repository on github pages

+# Git Basics Exercises - 2
+- fork a website [portfolio page]
+- clone that website
+- host on github pages

 Give yourself a pat on the back if you've completed this far🎉.